kbaltrinic/http-backend-proxy/README.md

 ... more tests ...

 ```
 When this is not desired, it is possible to reset the proxy's buffer of commands to send upon page load by calling `proxy.onLoad.reset()`.
+This also releases the hook into `browser.get()` which the proxy creates when a call is registered using `onLoad`.  *To ensure that tests using onLoad do not impact other tests, it is highly recommended that `reset()` be called as part of test clean-up for any test that use `onLoad`.*

 Note that the buffer used for calls against `onLoad` is separate from the buffer for calls made directly against the proxy (when buffering is enabled).
 Only the former buffer is resettable.